jayqi/civic-data-tutorials/overview-of-data-analysis-tools/overview-of-data-analysis-tools.md

 ### Other things you'll hear about: Proprietary packages

-Powerful software packages with modules for common statistical techniques.
+Powerful, paid software packages with modules for common statistical analyses.
 Have both some graphical interface tools and programming languages.

 - SAS
 - SPSS (IBM)
 - MATLAB

-Expensive, but often used by large companies or research institutions.
+Expensive, but often used by large companies or research institutions in many industries.

 ---